DanHickstein/HP-OSA/README.md

 # HP-OSA
-Some python code to get spectra from an old HP 70950A optical spectrum analyzer (OSA)
+Here is some python code to get spectra from an old HP 70950A optical spectrum analyzer (OSA) connected via GPIB.

-These script are used to grab spectra from an HP OSA connected via GPIB.
 You'll probably need to change the address of the OSA that is hard-coded into this script.
 Use

     import visa
     rm = visa.ResourceManager()